 You can put them in a worm bin and feed them your kitchen food scraps and they will be content for the most part.

-The large red worms are a little more aggressive and will try to migrate out of the worm bin some times, while the red wigglers are more passive.
+The large red worms are a little more aggressive and will try to migrate out of the worm bin at times.

 - African night crawlers – Moderate to warm temperatures